NathanW2/qmap/faq.md

 ### What about forms.
 Will QMap auto generate forms for me?

 Currently no.  Forms must be built with Qt Designer (installed with qt4-deval from OSGeo4W).
+Auto forms were considered but for now having control over the layout of the forms was more important.
+Auto forms could be generated using the method QGIS does if needed.
+Feel free to open a issue if you think it is needed.

+### Y U No Support Android?

+;) Hopefully once we have Python support for QGIS Android I can start working on a version for Android but for now this is really designed for Windows based tablets.
+We use Motion F5Vs, but anything that runs Windows will work fine.

+### What version of QGIS do I need?

+For QMap to work correctly you need to be running the latest development build, sorry about that.
+There are a few bugs in 1.8 that I fixed in order to get QMap to run the way it should.